 The tool will send the emails automatically, one after another every few days – completely hands-off, until they reply.

 Email marketing is one of the smartest ways to introduce yourself to your leads exactly where they already spend hours every day.
 Having the ability to automate the process easily means having more time to close deals.

 And once you have mastered email marketing, there are even more advanced automation campaigns that you can create, including text messaging campaigns.

-Interested in trying out the REI/kit Vacant lead lists, with FREE leads every month, a CRM, and email and text messaging marketing automation tools, all integrated with the lead capture websites, phone numbers, robust analysis tools, and pro property reports?
+Interested in trying out the REI/kit lead lists, CRM, and email, text, and ringless voicemail marketing automation tools, all integrated with the lead capture websites, virtual phone numbers, robust analysis tools, and pro property reports?

 Owners of vacant houses are likely to be highly motivated to sell, making them one of best lead types to market to for real estate wholesalers.